elvanja/jenkins-gitlab-hook-plugin/README.md

 With this configuration:

 * you can start a manual build of a project, it will ask for a branch to build
-* gitlab build hook will then set the branches to be built (branch specifier) using the specified parameter
+* the gitlab build now hook will then set the branch to be built (branch specifier) using the specified parameter found in the payload sent from gitlab

 Advantages of this approach: